cxw620/rust-polyglot/src/traits.md

 If the closure modifies closed-over variables, it is `FnMut`;
 if it consumes them, it is `FnOnce`.

-Each closure has its own separate type, so closures can only be used with generics
-(whether monomorphised `<F: Fn()>`, or type-erased `&dyn Fn()`).
+Each closure has its own separate unnameable type, so closures can only be used with polymorphism (whether monomorphised `<F: Fn()>`, or type-erased `&dyn Fn()`).

 Closures borrow their captures during their whole existence,